EduardoZepeda/coffee-bytes-hugo/content/posts/fine-tuning-de-un-modelo-de-inteligencia-artificial/index.en.md

 In my fine-tuning adventure I also found a company called [salad](https://salad.com/#?), which serves as an intermediary between users and gamers who want to rent their GPUs, the prices are incredibly competitive.
 [VastAI](https://vast.ai/#?) is also another option.
 [Digital Ocean](https://m.do.co/c/a22240ebb8e7#?) also has very competitive prices and provices a wide variety of GPUs.

+We have everything we need now, let's review the overall process.

 ## LLM Fine-tuning Tutorials

 For Fine-tuning I found these videos quite enjoyable, short and straight to the point, however I could not produce a working model, it is possible that the notebooks were outdated and probably my inexperience make me fail.